angrycub/nomad_example_jobs/parameterized/README.md

 Hello Learner.
 ```

-### Test the requirement of `my_name`
+### Test that `my_name` is required

-Because you put the **my_name** variable in the meta_required attribute's value list, the job will not run unless you provide it when dispatching.
+Because you put the `my_name` variable in the **meta_required** attribute's value list, the job will not run unless you provide it when dispatching.
 If you do not, you will receive an error.
 Try it now.

 ```shell-session
 $ nomad job dispatch template